Sedbergh School: Sport

 Sedbergh has a sporting tradition.
 Many Old Sedberghians have national caps and international tournament experience or have represented the school at county or national level.

 Sedbergh is renowned for producing rugby football players, including the England captains Wavell Wakefield, John Spencer and Will Carling, and the world cup winner Will Greenwood.
 Sedbergh is represented in the Rugby Union Guinness Premiership at the time of writing by seven players at first or second team level in four different clubs.
 In November 2010 the school rugby team was named "School Team of the Year" at the Aviva Daily Telegraph School Sport Matters Awards after going the entire previous season undefeated.

 The school has hosted Cumberland and Minor Counties cricket matches on several occasions.
-In 2019 Lancashire County Cricket Club played their county championship match v Durham at Sedbergh School, even though the town of Sedbergh itself was originally in Yorkshire, and has been in Cumbria since county boundary changes in 1974.
+In 2019, Lancashire County Cricket Club played their County Championship match against Durham at Sedbergh School.
+They also faced Essex there in 2023.

+In 2012 their sailing team competed in the Southport 12 Hour Race, coming 56th out of 57 boats sailing an Enterprise.